oferei/json-gate/README.md

 Below are all the supported attributes.

-Terminology: for this specification, *instance* refers to a JSON value (object or property) that the schema will be describing and validating.
+Terminology: in this section, *instance* refers to a JSON value (object or property) that the schema will be describing and validating.

 ### type